AhmedSalih3d/CellLists.jl/README.md

 ## Installation
-You can install `CellLists.jl` with the Julia package manager.
+CellLists.jl requires Julia 1.11 or newer, so make sure you are using the latest stable release of Julia.
+You can install the package with the Julia package manager.

 ```
 pkg> add CellLists